 Setting up an Apps Script project and managing it efficiently is a straightforward process.
 The following steps are here to guide you:

-- Whenever you run your script to make an interaction with Google services, you will receive a prompt asking you to give permissions.
+• Whenever you run your script to make an interaction with Google services, you will receive a prompt asking you to give permission.

 Example: Create a project to log user’s email addresses from a Google Form: